 The amount of the EYPP grant is £302 per eligible pupil.
 Batford Nursery School is accountable for the use of the additional funding to support those pupils who are eligible for Pupil Premium.

-The range of need represented in this group includes speech, language and communication, social and emotional, SEND and limited pre-school experiences due to the ongoing coronavirus pandemic.
+The range of need includes speech and language, listening and attention, SEND and limited pre-school experience.

 Our strategy for EYPP